upstash/search-js/examples/search-docs/README.md

     ```

 4.  **Populate the Database:**
-    Now that we deployed the peoject, our crawler resides at `/api/crawl`.
+    Now that we deployed the project, our crawler resides at `/api/crawl`.

-    - Upstash Qstash can call this endpoint: `/api/crawl` on schedule to crawl the relevant data and upsert it to the specified Search Database
+    - Upstash Qstash can call the `/api/crawl` endpoint with a schedule to crawl the relevant data and upsert it to the specified Search Database
-    - Providing the URL and the index name in the body, you may manage the crawler from [upstash console](https://console.upstash.com/qstash/request-builder),
+    - Providing the URL and the index name in the body, you may manage the crawler from [Upstash Console](https://console.upstash.com/qstash/request-builder),
     e.g.

     ```